Pomax/are-we-flying/docs/index.md

       return (this.data = false);
     }

-    // onvert all values that MSFS reports in radians to values in degrees [
+    // Convert all values that MSFS reports in radians to values in degrees [
       `PLANE_LATITUDE`,
       `PLANE_LONGITUDE`,